jupyter-server/enterprise_gateway/docs/source/troubleshooting.md

     The most common cause for this WARN is when the user that started Enterprise Gateway is not authenticated with Kerberos.
 This can happen when the user has either not run `kinit` or their previous ticket has expired.

+- **The Kernel keeps dying when processing jobs that require large amount of resources (e.g. large files)**

+   This is usually seen when you are trying to use more resources then what is available for your kernel.
+   To address this issue, increase the amount of memory available for your YARN application or another Resource Manager managing the kernel.